Certification

 The most robust independent audit service

-In technical terms certification is the independent and objective assurance that an organisation or a group of organisations meet the requirements specified in the Core Humanitarian Standard on Quality and Accountability (CHS), good practices or commitments.
-A certificate is valid for three years, during which time HQAI systematically assesses the continued conformity with the standard.
+In technical terms, certification is the independent and objective assurance that an organisation meets the requirements specified in the Core Humanitarian Standard on Quality and Accountability (CHS), good practices or commitments.

 In other words: Certification is the most robust independent audit service.